Deepak-Mewada/Resource/Neuroscience is Source Separation.md

 graph - Power vs frequency
 - slow frequency low fluctuations in signal ,fast frequency -high fluctuation in signal
-- Perfect source separration is not possible -mixed in spectrum(10-18 hz) Source separation is based on the assumption that those sources has differemnt signature in the spectrum
+- Perfect source separration is not possible -mixed in spectrum(10-18 hz) Source separation is based on the assumption that those sources has different signature in the spectrum

 *`Notes are based on https://youtu.be/ukjuFUghieg `